vishalkumar041298/random-forest-classifier-tutorial/README.md

 # Random Forest Classifier Tutorial 🌲

 This project is a companion tutorial for learning how to use the **Random Forest Classifier** for binary classification tasks.
-It demonstrates the method on the UCI Heart Disease dataset, including data preprocessing, model training, evaluation, and feature importance.
+It demonstrates the method on the Wine Dataset from Kaggle, including data preprocessing, model training, evaluation, and feature importance.

 ## 📚 Tutorial